The Mental Health Policy Group

 The All Party Parliamentary Group on Mental Health

-The All Party Parliamentary Group is a collection of MPs and Lords from all political parties with an interest in mental health.
-Their mission is to analyse the government’s approach to mental health and policy developments that will affect people living with mental illness.
+The All Party Parliamentary Group (APPG) is a collection of MPs and Lords from across the political spectrum with an interest in mental health.
+The group's mission is to analyse and scrutinise the government’s approach to mental health and policy developments that will affect people living with mental illness.

 The Richmond Group